MRCIEU/python_and_health_ds_training/pre-course-installation-guide.md

 If you have already known how to work with git repositories, you could also clone this repository locally and use the local environment.yml file there.

-# Install a conda distribution
+# Step 2: Install a conda distribution

-You should then install a "conda distribution" (i.e. anaconda or miniconda), via the command line or using a graphical tool.
+You should then install a "conda distribution" (i.e. anaconda or miniconda), via the command line **or** using a graphical tool.
 If you already have conda installed in your system, you can skip to the next step.

 ## Using graphical tool (Anaconda Navigator)